microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. Using the FHIR Search Postman collection provided, search for `Patient` Resource instances narrowed down by the following search parameters: ```date```, ```lastmodified```, ```identifier```, and more.
 Then, modify the included API calls with the `&` operator to combine different search parameters and see what results you get.

 2. In Postman, make an API call with the `GET List Patient Observations by Results Composite Copy` request.
-Then modify the value of the `http://loinc.org|8462-4` (diastolic blood pressure) and see if you can get different search results.
+Then modify the `http://loinc.org|8462-4` (diastolic blood pressure) value and see if you can get different search results.

 To learn more about composite searches in FHIR, please visit [here](https://build.fhir.org/search.html#combining).